 Can I use a three-pin plug to charge my car?

 Yes you can.
 Most electric vehicles and plug-in vehicles are supplied with a home charging cable that can be plugged into a regular socket.
 Bear in mind that the maximum current a home socket can draw is 3kW.
-This means fully charging an electric vehicle such as the 40kWh Nissan Leaf will take the whole night.
+This means fully charging an electric vehicle such as the 40kWh Nissan Leaf will take at least 13 hours.

-Manufacturers are increasingly recommending that three-pin sockets be used as a last resort, so bear this in mind when choosing an electric car.
+Manufacturers are increasingly recommending that three-pin sockets be used as a last resort, so bear this in mind when deciding if an electric car is right for you.

 How to use a home wallbox charger